Get free quotes for insulation

 We’re all familiar with the phrase ‘waste not, want not’, right?
 Well, the saying also applies to our household appliances.

-The government claims that “to date, we have seen no boiler or electric storage heater repairs” through the scheme.
+The government claimed that “to date, we have seen no boiler or electric storage heater repairs” through the scheme.
 Instead of repairing efficient gas boilers, people are replacing them after around three to eight years – far before the end of their expected lifetime of 12 years.

 Installing greener heating systems

-The government’s ECO4 scheme aims to support the least energy-efficient homes in the country, with a focus on low-income and vulnerable households.
+The government’s ECO4 scheme aimed to support the least energy-efficient homes in the country, with a focus on low-income and vulnerable households.
+You were eligible for the ECO4 scheme if your home had a low EPC rating (D to G) AND someone in your household receives at least one of the following benefits:

 • Income-based Jobseekers Allowance (JSA)